bmatsuo/bmatsuo.github.io/_drafts/http-timeouts-in-go.markdown

 I recently ran into a case where an open timeout was actually important.
 Operating with large files on S3.
-For a very large file (GBs in size) there is no commercial network I'm aware of that could deliver the data fast enough to get it in seconds.
+For a very large file (GBs in size) there is no commercial backbone I'm aware of that could deliver me the data fast enough to get it in seconds.
 Maybe crazy Range-fu funneling **lots** of requests into a single file could get the complete file within a reasonable wall clock time.
 For this scenario assume the Range header is not supported.

 So, you are resigned to having a very long wall clock timeout on the request.